CMU-SIE-2022-ExamSystem/AutoExam/README.md

         *   Error management mechanism: can collect errors in the program.
 *   Database:   MySQL, MongoDB
     *   MySQL: For gin customized structure by gin gorm package
-    *   MongoDB: For json object storation
+    *   MongoDB: For JSON object storage

 ### Process